-Abnormal skin sensations; diarrhea; dizziness; drowsiness; flu-like symptoms; headache; irritability; loss of appetite; nausea; stomach upset; tiredness; trouble sleeping; vomiting.
+Diarrhea; dizziness; drowsiness; headache; loss of appetite; nausea; tiredness; trouble sleeping.

-Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bone pain; change in the amount of urine produced; confusion; dark or bloody urine; decreased sweating; double vision or other vision problems; fainting; fast breathing; fast, slow, or irregular heartbeat; fever, chills, cough, or sore throat; loss of coordination; memory problems; mouth sores; new or worsening mental or mood changes (eg, depression, agitation, anxiety, panic attacks, aggressiveness, impulsiveness, irritability, hostility, exaggerated feeling of well-being, restlessness, inability to sit still); new or worsening seizures; painful urination; persistent loss of appetite; red, swollen, blistered, or peeling skin; severe muscle pain or weakness; severe or persistent drowsiness; sluggishness; sudden stomach or back pain; suicidal thoughts or actions; swelling of the hands, ankles, or feet; tremor; trouble speaking or other speech problems; trouble thinking or concentrating; unusual bruising or bleeding; unusual eye movements; unusual or disturbing thoughts; unusual tiredness or weakness.
+Severe allergic reactions (rash; hives; itching; difficulty breathing; tightness in the chest; swelling of the mouth, face, lips, or tongue); bone pain; a burning, numbness, or tingling feeling that is not normal; change in the amount of urine produced; confusion; decreased coordination; decreased sweating; double vision or other vision problems; memory problems; new or worsening seizures; severe muscle pain or weakness; severe or persistent drowsiness; swelling of the hands, ankles, or feet; symptoms of kidney stones (eg, dark or bloody urine, painful urination, stomach or back pain); tremor; trouble moving around; trouble speaking or other speech problems; trouble thinking or concentrating; unusual eye movements; unusual or disturbing thoughts.